WARE-dev750/DeFi-core/README.md

 ## 4. The Universal Vault

-NOFACE accepts any asset.
+VielFI accepts any asset.
 Not just ERC-20 tokens.

 | Asset              | Mechanism                  | Status |